 To design the lenses, Dr. David Folman and Dr. Martin Arkin will take exact measurements of your cornea through a process called corneal topography.
 This process ensures that your personal pair of scleral lenses allows the right amount of light in and sits stably on the eye, thus offering superior vision, all-day ocular hydration, and increased comfort.

 If other contact lenses haven't worked for you, don’t despair — you may be a candidate for scleral lenses.
 Talk to Dr. David Folman and Dr. Martin Arkin to determine your best course of action.

 When it comes to scleral lenses, every insurance company is different.
 Some cover the eye exams and custom fitting, but not the actual lenses.
 Others may cover a portion of the cost or 100% of the cost, but only if other treatment methods have been exhausted.
 It’s important that you consult with your insurance provider to understand the particulars of your scleral lens coverage.

 It is our strong belief that one’s quality of life is profoundly associated with one’s vision.
 Vision problems, whether due to keratoconus, LASIK, ocular trauma corneal irregularities, or dry eye syndrome, affect all aspects of a patient’s life.

-Relieve your discomfort by scheduling a consultation with Dr. David Folman and Dr. Arkin and we’ll help you find the best solution for your condition and lifestyle.
+Relieve your discomfort by scheduling a consultation with Dr. David Folman and Dr. Martin Arkin and we’ll help you find the best solution for your condition and lifestyle.